-Rav Hazzan Brian Baruch Shamash’s passion for Jewish music is evident in the way he conducts Shabbat and Holyday services.
-Families are captivated and engaged to actively participate in prayer by his unique vocal and communicative talents.
-Brian is equally at home in Ashkenazic and Sephardic music, while his love of teaching and learning Jewish music inspires all ages.
+Rav Hazzan Brian Baruch Shamash’s passion for Judaism is evident in the way he conducts Shabbat and Holyday services.
+Families are captivated and engaged to actively participate in prayer through his unique vocal and communicative talents.
+Brian is equally at home in Ashkenazic and Sephardic music, while his love of teaching and learning Jewish texts and music inspires all ages.

-Shamash proudly serves as Hazzan of Temple Israel of Great Neck in Long Island New York.
-When he's not serving the Jewish and greater community, Brian enjoys yoga, skateboarding and swimming in the ocean.
-He and his lovely wife Emily are proud parents of three beautiful children Ella, Maya and Ethan.
+Shamash proudly serves as educator, Rabbi and Hazzan locally at the Lake Success Jewish Center in Long Island, New York.
+When he's not serving the Jewish and greater community, Brian enjoys yoga, skateboarding, and swimming in the ocean.
+He and his lovely wife Emily are proud parents of three beautiful children Ella, Maya, and Ethan.

 Artist-in-Residence “Pop Art” Rabbi Yitzchok engaged our students in creating original works of art during religious school.